Planet Crust has released a new update of Corteza, including new features and a long list of changes and fixes:

 How to install Corteza

 You can follow the offline deployment instructions for a local development or demonstration instance of Corteza.
-To set up a live deployment, check out the extensive online deployment instructions.
+Check out the extensive online deployment instructions to set up a live deployment.
 If you have questions, you can engage with other community members on the Corteza forum.

 How to upgrade your Corteza instance